 Whether you’re vegan or not, there’s an abundance of tofu in Thai recipes.
 It just so happens that it’s vegan friendly!
 The key to getting tofu just right is to use the right type of tofu for the dish that you’re making.

 Whether it’s silken, firm or extra firm, each has its uses.
 We like to cover extra firm tofu in cornflour, gently fry it and add to curries and stir fries.
 This way there’s an added crunchy coating.
 Our favourite tofu that can be found in supermarkets is by Tofoo, but we also recommend getting it from Asian supermarkets.

 Silken tofu is often used in desserts, sauces or as a scrambled egg replacement.
 We even use it as 'egg' in our vegan egg fried rice and Thai red curry fried rice recipes.

 Bird eye chillies

 These little bad boys are fiery!
 This is what lets you achieve ‘Thai spicy’.
 If you’re not sure whether you like them, ease in slowly, adding one at a time into the wok.
-Generally, even if one birds eye chilli is added to your wok, your taste buds are going to know about it!
-Use caution when trying them at first, but don’t be afraid to experiment!
+Generally, even if one bird eye chilli is added to your wok, your taste buds are going to know about it!
+Use caution when trying them at first, but don’t be afraid to experiment.
 These tiny but fierce chillies can be found in most supermarkets.

 If you can't find fresh lemongrass, try dried lemongrass instead.
 It keeps for ages in the cupboard.